CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 This profile does not use a specific 'current' or 'latest' tag.
 The current/latest tag for the profile and repository will always be the latest major tag of the benchmark.
 For example, if `version 1, release 12` is the latest Benchmark release from the STIG author, then the tag `v1.12` will point to the `v1.12.3` release of the code.

-#### Major Version Tags
+#### Major and Minor Version Tags

-Major tags point to the latest patch release of the benchmark.
+Major tags point to the latest version of the STIG that they test, and minor tags point to the latest version and release of a STIG.
+The patch tag indicates the patch number of the InSpec profile itself and is the only tag in the semver that does not directly correspond to the STIG's schema.

  For example, `v1.3` and `v1.3.0` represent the first release of the Red Hat Enterprise Linux 8 STIG V1R3 Benchmark.
-The `v1.12.{z}` tag(s) represents the V1R12 Benchmark releases as we find bugs, fixes, or general improvements to the testing profile.
+The `v1.12.{z}` tag(s) represents the V1R12 Benchmark releases as the profile authors find bugs, fixes, or general improvements to the testing profile.
 This tag will point to its `v{x}r{y}.{z}` counterpart.

 ### Patch Releases

-The latest patch release always points to the major release for the profile.
+The latest patch release always points to the release for the profile.

 For example, after releasing `v1.12.0`, we point `v1.12` to that patch release: `v1.12.0`.
 When an issue is found, we will fix, tag, and release `v1.12.1`.
 We will then 'move' the `v1.12` tag so that it points to tag `v1.12.1`.
-This way, your pipelines can choose if they want to pin on a specific release of the InSpec profile or always run 'current'.
+This way, your pipelines can choose if they want to pin on a specific release of the InSpec profile or always run 'current' for a particular release of the STIG.

 ## Updates, Releases & Submitting PRs to the Profile